 Without further ado, here are the tips for how to come up with a blog name!

 I’ve also included examples from real, successful bloggers for each idea.

 The first thing you should decide if you haven’t already is what you’re going to blog about, AKA your niche.
 This can be helpful in choosing a name for your blog.

 If you haven’t already decided on a niche, get my free list of 150+ blog niche ideas.
 This will give you tons of inspiration for what to blog about!

 Once you know your niche, you can choose a name for your blog that is aligned with your niche and immediately lets readers know what your blog is about.

 One way to start brainstorming blog name ideas is to do some research on your competitors!
 Checking out similar blogs can be a great source of inspiration.

 For example, if you are starting a travel blog, just Google “best travel blogs” and there are plenty of lists with hundreds of popular travel blogs on them that come up.
 You can browse these lists for some blog name ideas, as well as to find ideas for travel-related words you can use in your own blog name.

 3. Use your own name.

-The first idea on this list is the simplest: Consider using your own name for your blog!
+This blog naming idea is the simplest one: Consider using your own name for your blog!
 Using your full name is a great way to establish your personal brand.